The linear arboricity conjecture for graphs of low degeneracy: Linear arboricity of 2-degenerate graphs

 \begin{corollary} Every maximal 2-degenerate graph with maximum degree at most 4 contains a Hamiltonian path. \end{corollary} \begin{proof} Let $G$ be such a graph, or in other words, $G\in\mathcal{F}_3$.
 By Theorem~\ref{lessequal4}, $G$ has a 2-linear coloring.
 Since the edges in each color class of this coloring form a linear forest, we know that there are at most $|V(G)|-1$ edges of each color.
 As $G$ has $2|V(G)|-3$ edges, we can conclude that one of the two color classes in this coloring contains exactly $|V(G)|-1$ edges.
 These edges then form a spanning linear forest with one connected component, which is nothing but a Hamiltonian path in $G$. \end{proof}

-Neither of the two conditions in the above corollary can be relaxed: the graph $K_{2,4}$ and the graph in Figure~\ref{fig:nonham} (both 2-degenerate graphs) have no Hamiltonian path because the former is not maximal whereas the latter has maximum degree more than 4.
+Both the conditions in the above corollary are necessary: the graph $K_{2,4}$ and the graph in Figure~\ref{fig:nonham} (both 2-degenerate graphs) have no Hamiltonian path.
+Note that the former has maximum degree 4 but is not maximal, whereas the latter is maximal but has maximum degree more than 4.